pvdz/zeparser2/README.md

 - Unicode characters
 - Validating lhs of assignments
-- label validation for loops
+- Label validation for loops
+- Strict mode checks

 The unicode characters are pretty easy to plug into, just look for the identifier parserss in the tokenizer.
 I didn't do that yet because, well, it didn't bother me so much during development.
 I do plan to add it.